jmitch12/openFrameworksFinal/README.md

 [Video: SECOND TRY (USING Box2D)](https://www.youtube.com/watch?v=fTIsT60ROYo&feature=youtu.be)

+[Video: THIRD TRY](https://youtu.be/W1yZQAnm_hQ) This attempt was able to detect the collision and print to the console, but for some reason it only affected one of the balls and not in the way I would have liked.

 ![Alt text](https://github.com/jmitch12/openFrameworksFinal/blob/master/face.png "Face")

 I used a few online sources for this project, but my classmates were most helpful.